Online Master’s in Cyber-Engineering

 Ultimately, the difficulty of an online cyber security degree program depends on your abilities and preparedness.
 But if you’re ready to build on your foundational IT knowledge and tackle new challenges in an in-demand field, consider earning your masters from an accredited online cyber security degree.

-The online Master of Science in Cyber-Engineering (MSCE) program at University of the Cumberlands combines multiple disciplines to give you the technical skills and insights employers look for.
+The online Master of Science in Cyber-Engineering program at University of the Cumberlands combines multiple disciplines to give you the technical skills and insights employers look for.
 You’ll prepare to analyze and solve complex computing problems, protect critical infrastructure and maintain secure operations in an age of increased cyber risk.

 Curriculum for this accredited online cyber security program dives into principles of Electrical Engineering, Computer Engineering and Computer Science.
 You’ll complete a total of 31 credit hours comprised of 8-week or 16-week courses, such as Cyber-Engineering and the Network, Cyber-Engineering Access Control, Robotics System Engineering and Artificial Intelligence.